 Ibrahim is a quiet and serious eleven-year-old boy who hardly ever smiles.
 His brother Juan is a year older and one can at best guess the cheerful nature behind his timidity.
 Ibrahim and Juan are from Syria.
 Together with their family, they escaped the fighting in their home town Aleppo and came to Turkey.
 Now, they live in a small and rundown shack with their mother Fatme.
 The mother and her sons collect plastic bottles and canisters and sell them for a couple of euros per month.
 In addition to that, both boys work on construction sites – very hard work for little money.
 Their combined income is hardly enough to survive on.

 In the first photo classes, the children learn about composition, symmetry and lighting.
 They then receive cameras and become photographers themselves.
-In the age of digital photography, it is a challenge for them to only be able to take a limited number of photos with one analogue film.
+In the age of digital photography, it is a challenge for them to take a limited number of photos only with one analogue film.
 They think twice about what to photograph and discuss their ideas in the group and with Emel.
 In the last and usually most challenging step, they develop their own photos in the darkroom.
-The process takes quite a while, it involves all senses and requires patience.
+The process takes a while, it involves all senses and requires patience.
 “I love the darkroom.
 It’s a magical place.
 At first, I was afraid of the chemicals that we develop the photos in, but I really wanted to learn how to do it,” says Juan.
-“When they gave me a camera, I went out and started looking for the best subjects right away.”
+“When they gave me a camera, I went out and started looking for the best shots right away.”

 Welthungerhilfe has been providing emergency aid to civil war victims in Syria since November 2012.